jamesmckownbishop/neonatal-mortality-prediction/README.md

 python "~path\Neonatal Mortality Predictor App.py"
 ```

-4) Enter the desired commands at a command prompt
+4) Enter the desired commands among those above at a command prompt
 - To replicate the analysis, enter all commands (takes about 9.5 hours to complete on Intel i7-6700 with 16GB RAM)
 - To skip the analysis and start the app, skip the commands ```pip install msgpack``` through ```python "~path\Neonatal Mortality Final Test.py"```